Trump: COVID-19 task force not dismantling, just refocusing

 Trump had said he would don a face mask if the factory was “a mask environment,” but in the end he wore only safety goggles during a tour of the Honeywell facility.
 Nearly all factory workers and members of the press as well as some White House staff and Secret Service agents wore masks.
 Senior White House staff and Honeywell executives did not.

-The Centers for Disease Control and Prevention has recommended that all Americans wear cloth masks when they can’t socially distance, such as in supermarkets, especially in places with high transmission rates.
+The CDC has recommended that all Americans wear cloth masks when they can’t socially distance, such as in supermarkets, especially in places with high transmission rates.
 In the area where Trump spoke, a large video monitor listed safety guidelines, one of which said, “Please wear your mask at all times.”

 Vice President Mike Pence created a stir recently when photos showed him maskless in a visit to the Mayo Clinic surrounded by hospital officials and doctors all wearing masks.
 He said that he hadn’t known it was a requirement and that he is tested for the virus frequently.
 He wore a mask at an event a few days later.

-The White House had begun discussions about winding down its coronavirus task force, which has already been meeting less frequently, Pence said Tuesday.
+The coronavirus task force has already been meeting less frequently.
 Its members have become fixtures on television sets across the nation, with Americans hungry for information and marooned at home.

-“I think we’re having conversations about that and about what the proper time is for the task force to complete its work and for the ongoing efforts to take place on an agency by agency level,” Pence said at the White House.
+Pence said Tuesday there had been conversations about “what the proper time is for the task force to complete its work and for the ongoing efforts to take place on an agency by agency level.”
 He said the group could wind down its work by early June.

+Separately, Trump was asked on Tuesday about his statements in February playing down the threat of the virus.
+In an interview with ABC, he asserted that medical experts also had underestimated the risk.

 Colvin and Superville reported from Washington.